solidoss/solidframe/solid/frame/ipc/README.md

 ## TODO v2.0:

-* connection should fail if recipient name is not resolved - should not retry send messages
+* (DONE) connection should fail if recipient name is not resolved - should not retry send messages
 * (DONE) test_raw_basic
 * (DONE) test_multiprotocol
 * (DONE) test_connection_close